YounghoCho/Hybrid-Application/README.md

 However, there are some critical inconveniences, and I'm gonna solve the problems perfectly.

+# We are
+- 4 Bulletin boards to write freely
+- telephone book including inside & outside information of University
+- Combination of University Websites (Also, I Changed Desktop version Websites to Mobile view)
+- Time tables (Public transportation, School bus)
+- Medium and small firm recruting service(preparing)
+- Information about recruting and Start up one's business

 # Application Download links

 Android : this one was launched on 2017.01.20.
 I didn't promote yet